jsenv/core/docs/testing/readme.md

 If dynamic import rejects, execution is considered errored.<br />
 If dynamic import takes too long to settle, execution is considered timedout.<br />

 Once the execution becomes either successfull, errored or timedout jsenv stops the platform launched to execute the test.
-Inside a node process there is a special behaviour where jsenv sends `SIGINIT` signal to the node process executing your test.
+Inside a node process there is a special behaviour where jsenv sends `SIGTERM` signal to the node process executing your test.
 After 8s, if the node process has not exited by its own it is killed by force.

 ## Execution error